MicroEJ/docs/Tutorials/gettingstarted/Step06.rst

 		return super.handleEvent(event);
 	}

-- It's important to know that the widget should be setEnabled(true) in order to events to work
+- It's important to note that only widgets that are "enabled" will receive input events.
+One can enable a widget by calling ``setEnabled(true)``.
 - The handleClick method is where the clickListener is used

 .. code:: java